Booker T. Washington High School (Pensacola, Florida)

-Booker T. Washington High School is a secondary school currently located at 6000 College Parkway in Pensacola, Florida, and is part of the Escambia County School District.
+Booker T. Washington High School (BTWHS) is a public secondary school located in Pensacola, Florida, part of the Escambia County School District.
 It was named after the African-American education pioneer Booker T. Washington.
 The previous location for the school is now in use as the J.E.
 Hall Center.

-Booker T. Washington is also the primary location for disabled students in the county.

 History

 The school first opened in 1916 as a segregated black school and remained that way until 1969, when it was integrated as a result of a federal court order.
 It moved from its previous location on Texar Drive in 1982 to College Parkway.